dmx-systems/dmx-platform/README.md

         cd deepamehta3
         java -jar bin/felix.jar

 2. Open DeepaMehta in webbrowser:
    <http://localhost:8080/de.deepamehta.3-client/index.html>

 Stop
 ----

-Go to the terminal from where you started and type
+Go to the terminal from where you started and type:

     exit 0